Over-k/IG-API/README.md

-# IG-API
+## With this script
-This script can be useful for individuals who want to keep track of their Instagram followers,
+You can easily identify the people who are not following you back, your friends, and the non-followers.